 Shetland Sport Socks

-70% Wool from our Heritage Shetland Sheep blended with 30% Nylon.
+I make these amazing socks with a blend of 70% Wool from our Heritage Shetland Sheep and 30% Nylon.

 Hand made on my antique circular sock knitter.

 Making these socks actually begins with 12 months of feeding my heritage breed flock of Shetland Sheep as they grow their wool.

 The shearer makes his annual visit in late April or early May – just before lambing time.
 Besides being a pleasant time of year to work outside, shearing at this time ensures that new born lambs will more easily find their mama’s udder than if she is laden with a heavy coat of wool.
 It also means the mother will be more aware when she lays down with her lambs.
 A ewe in full fleece can accidently lay on her lambs without feeling they are there.

 The spring also brings the rain so I am always fretful when booking an appointment with the shearer that we will luck out and have a few dry days in a row, as the sheep need to be dry for shearing.

 On shearing day the fleece from each sheep is ‘thrown’ on the skirting table.
 I ‘skirt’ the fleece (pick off the poopy parts, second cuts, bits of hay) while the shearer shears the next sheep.
 I put each fleece in its own bag where it stays until I do a second, more thorough skirting when the busyness of shearing day is past.

 It is important to skirt the fleeces properly.
 The equipment at the mill can only do so much and if I send a fleece with lots of hay in it, I will get back yarn with lots of hay in it – and that means sitting with a pair of tweezers to pick out the bits.

 Another reason to skirt the fleeces thoroughly is the increasing cost of shipping them to the mill.
 It would be a shame to pay postage on weight that will be sorted of and thrown in the garbage by the mill.